citp/privacy-policy-historical/m/ma/mag/magcloud.com.md

 We collect Personal Information that you submit to us voluntarily through our Website or Services.

   * When you register on the Website, we will collect your full name and username, a password, and an email address.
 We use these data to create your account and to provide the Services to you.
   * When you use the Service, we collect your user ID, email address and IP address.
+We also collect your social security number (SSN) or tax identification number (TIN) (which ever is applicable) specifically for our Set Your Profit (SYP) program.
 We collect this information to better tailor the features, performance and support of our products and services.
   * When you create your profile on the Website after registering, we will collect on an optional basis other Personal Information, such as information about your hobbies, interests, additional contact information, etc. You do not have to provide this additional information but if you do, we will use this information to better tailor the features, performance and support of our products and services.
   * When you order products or services on the Website, we will collect all information necessary to complete the transaction, including your name, credit card information, billing information and shipping information.
   * When you subscribe to a Blurb newsletter, we will collect your email address to provide you with promotional information about our services where you have agreed to receive such communications.
 You may unsubscribe from the newsletter service at any time by following the unsubscribe instructions provided in the newsletter you receive or by contacting us.